 Intentional torts require an element that most other torts do not.
 To commit an intentional tort, it follows that you must do something on purpose.
 This is in sharp contrast to “regular” torts, that don’t focus on intent at all.

 Whether the tort is intentional depends solely upon the mindset of the person committing the tort (sometimes called the "tortfeasor" in legalese).
 For example, a car accident is just that, an accident.
 If neither party intended to hit the other, the case would be one of simple negligence.
 The offending driver had a duty not to drive his vehicle in an unsafe manner; he breached that duty by running into you, which caused you to sustain injuries and vehicle damage.
 All elements of a standard tort claim are met.
 However, if the person that hit you intended to strike your car and cause you bodily harm, he has committed the intentional tort of battery.
 The exact same accident with the exact same injuries has now become an intentional tort based upon the mindset of the tortfeasor.

 The difference between negligence and intent is subtle, but it's also very important to both plaintiffs and defendants intentional tort cases.
 If a defendant can prove that he or she did not intend to commit the act that caused harm, they may be able to avoid liability for the plaintiff's losses.
 In a regular negligence case, intent is irrelevant -- and so lack of intent is not a valid defense.

 Learn more about proving fault in a personal injury case.

 There are several common types of intentional torts.
 Fraud, misrepresentation, slander, libel and false imprisonment are all usually considered intentional torts.
-So, too are assault and battery, and sometimes a wrongful death claim qualifies as an intentional tort.
+So, too are assault and battery and false imprisonment, and sometimes a wrongful death claim can arise from the commission of an intentional tort.

 Fraud occurs when someone commits an intentional, deceptive act to either benefit personally or to damage another party.